 St Nicholas Island (or Gemiler Island) is located off the coast 20km northeast of Fethiye.
-The island is famous not only for its beauty, but for being the supposed resting place of a certain red cheeked, jolly, gift bearing Santa Claus, or Saint Nicholas as he was originally known.
+The island is famous not only for its beauty but for being the supposed resting place of a certain red-cheeked, jolly, gift-bearing Santa Claus, or Saint Nicholas as he was originally known.

 It is believed that in 326A.D St Nicholas and a few followers fled to the uninhabited island to escape Roman persecution.
 St Nicholas was a Christian bishop born in Myra, who provided for the poor and the sick.
-He had a reputation for secret ‘gift giving’, where he would place coins in peoples shoes if they were left out for him, which is the inspiration for the modern day “Santa Claus” (translated from the dutch word Sinterklaas, which is derived from various translations of Saint Nikolaos.
+He had a reputation for secret ‘gift-giving’, where he would place coins in peoples shoes if they were left out for him, which is the inspiration for the modern-day “Santa Claus” (translated from the Dutch word Sinterklaas, which is derived from various translations of Saint Nikolaos).

 It was on this island that St Nicholas is said to have died and was buried at the highest point of the island in an elaborate tomb.
 The tomb was discovered accidentally by a team of academics in the early 1990’s who were searching for traces of environmental damage on the island.
 Nowadays the bones of St Nicholas can be found in the Italian city of Bari where they were taken to Myra (a town 40km northeast) around 650AD.
 This was due to the island being abandoned after being threatened by an Arab fleet.
-In 1087 the bones of St Nicholas were again relocated to Bari, which become his final resting place.
+In 1087 the bones of St Nicholas were again relocated to Bari, which becomes his final resting place.